rohit-1204/aws-notes/24-KMS.md

 2. What is encryption?
 3. What is a KMS Key?
 4. What is the difference between plaintext and ciphertext?
-5. Why do we use aliases?
+5. Why do we use KMS?

 ---